 A considerable amount of dexterity is required to complete the hike due to poor trail conditions.
 Stay away from the drop offs into the river, as they are often scooped out at the water line, leaving an overhang of dirt that is unsupported.
 These conditions change every spring and throughout the summer.

 This area is open to people of all body types, sizes, all genders, all sexualities, young or old, and clothed or naked.
 Nudity is not required.
+Common sense, respectful conduct, and adherence to naturist values is required to ensure the long-term viability of the area.
+Air patrols (HAWCS) are a regular occurrence.

-Feel free to check out Calgary's newest clothing optional recreation area, Hidden Beach, located in Fish Creek Park.
+Feel free to also check out Calgary's newest clothing optional recreation area, Hidden Beach, located in Fish Creek Park.

 DO NOT PARK ON TSUU T'INA LAND ON GREY EAGLE DRIVE TO SHORTEN YOUR HIKE.